peridio/peridiod/README.md

   * `extra_args`: A list of extra arguments to pass to the fwup command used for applying fwup archives.
 Helpful when needing to use the --unsafe flag in fwup.
   * `env`: A json object of `"ENV_VAR": "value"` pairs to decorate the environment which fwup is executed from.
 * `remote_shell`: Enable or disable the remote getty feature.
 * `remote_iex`: Enable or disable the remote IEx feature.
 Useful if you are deploying a Nerves distribution.
+Enabling this takes precedence over `remote_shell`
 * `node`: Node configuration settings
   * `key_pair_source`: Options are `file`, `uboot-env`, `pkcs11`.
 This determines the source of the identity key information.
   * `key_pair_config`: Different depending on the `key_pair_source`